TITLE 68: PROFESSIONS AND OCCUPATIONS

 D) Relevant data provided by the client regarding special circumstances, such as unrecorded easements, judgements or Court decrees that may influence the location of boundaries of the survey.

-5) Monuments.
+8) Monuments.
 Monuments set or called for, whether artificial or natural, bear witness to the footsteps of a surveyor and his/her professional opinion as to the proper marking of a desired position.
-Monumentation for public land survey systems corners shall be in accordance with the Land Survey Monuments Act.
+Monumentation for public land survey systems corners shall be in accordance with the Land Survey Monuments Act [765 ILCS 220].
 The following shall be considered acceptable types of artificial monuments for all other corners:

 i) Iron bars or rods shall be a minimum of ½" in diameter by 24" in length.
-Iron pipes shall be a minimum of ½" in diameter by 24" in length, with a minimum wall thickness of ⅛".
+Iron pipes shall be a minimum of ½" in diameter by 24" in length, with a minimum wall thickness of ⅛" and be detectable with conventional instruments for finding ferrous or magnetic objects.
 Where rocky soils prevent specified lengths, the bar, rod or pipe should be driven to refusal at depths where it will remain stable.

 ii) Concrete monuments shall be a minimum size of 5" in diameter by 24" in length, or 4" square by 24" in length, and shall have a precise corner mark and shall be reinforced by at least a ¼" re-bar or ½" or larger iron pipe.